-The work was also motivated by a feeling that, with all the buzz over restorative justice these days, the challenge of its insistence on everyone’s humanity risks being lost—much as the radical King is often conveniently forgotten on Martin Luther King Day.
+The work was also motivated by a feeling that, with all of the buzz over restorative justice, the challenge of its insistence on everyone’s humanity risks being lost—much as the radical King is often forgotten on Martin Luther King Day.
 For Black Americans, and for the students at these five high schools, what is there to be restored to?

 To talk about why there is no restorative justice without racial justice, eight of the members of a very close-knit team sat down with host Matt Watkins for what became a very special episode of New Thinking.

 The following is a transcript of the podcast: